Akaroa (electorate)

 Akaroa was a New Zealand electorate.
 It was located in Banks Peninsula, Canterbury, and named after the town of the same name.
 One of the original 24 electorates, it existed from 1853 to 1893.
+It was also used as an electorate for Canterbury Province.

 Population centres

 The Akaroa electorate was named after Akaroa on Banks Peninsula.
 It covered the peninsula and other rural land near Christchurch.
 Its boundary was a straight line running due south "from the Conical Rocks midway between the eastern headland of Port Albert, and the western headland of Pigeon Bay, due south across Banks' Peninsula, meeting the sea at the western headland of Island Bay."
 Its only neighbour was the large, rural electorate of Christchurch Country, which covered most of Canterbury and the West Coast.

 In subsequent years, the electorate's boundaries shifted slightly, retreating on the Peninsula's northern coast and expanding on its southern coast (gaining the Kaitorete Spit, between Lake Ellesmere / Te Waihora and the sea).

 In the 1871 election, the bulk of Mount Herbert electorate, which covered the land around Lyttelton Harbour except for Lyttelton itself, was absorbed into Akaroa.
 Later, in the 1887 election, the electorate gained a spur extending almost as far west as Lincoln, but lost this again in the 1890 election.
 In 1890, the electorate included the town of Lyttelton.

 In the 1893 election, Akaroa was merged with the portions of Ellesmere electorate that bordered the lake, with the resulting electorate retaining the name Ellesmere.